 As you wander around the village, imagine yourself in the shoes of the Bagnall Family settling in 1848 Parnell or picture yourself going to Wainui school in 1878 – it was so strict!
 The 1870s Engineer’s Cottage is the only village building in its original location and was once inhabited by the Pumphouse engineer.
 On special occasions you can watch the MOTAT blacksmith at work in the Forge.

 Look out for upcoming MOTAT Live Days to see what’s going on in the Village.

 Find out more about objects on display in the MOTAT Collection Online:Collections Online

 Entrance: Confined spaces with narrow entrances and uneven surfaces.

-Noise: This is generally a quite, peaceful space.
+Noise: This is generally a quiet, peaceful space.

-Mobility parking is available on site at M1.
+Mobility parking is available on site at MOTAT Great North Road.
 Please arrange in advance.